 Some historical context may be helpful in understanding the development and usefulness of certain construction project delivery methods.
 Many large-scale infrastructure projects are publicly funded, and the need for processes such as Design-Bid-Build arose from the desire to impede cronyism, favoritism, or other unethical practices in the assignment of government work or public contracts.
 Concern over corruption inspired the US government, in particular, to focus on the use of project delivery systems for construction which offered deeper transparency into contract assignment.

 Today, myriad construction delivery methods exist - each with their own distinct advantages and disadvantages.
-Here, we’ll go over the most commonly used methods for construction of large-scale infrastructure - including the benefits and drawbacks of each, and how leveraging AI-driven tools can support your chosen construction delivery methods.
+Here, we’ll go over the most commonly used project delivery methods for construction of large-scale infrastructure - including the benefits and drawbacks of each, and how leveraging AI-driven tools can support your chosen construction delivery methods.

 Common construction delivery methods - an overview